jpneey/bs-cookie-bar/README.md

-# bs-cookie-bar
+# Bootstrap 5 Cookie Bar
-A wordpress plugin that adds a light weight cookie bar for bootstrap 5 powered themes.
+A ightweight wordpress plugin that adds a lcookie bar for bootstrap 5 powered themes.